Hana Laszlo

 Hana Laszlo (חנה לסלאו; born 14 June 1953) is an Israeli actress, television presenter and comedian.
 In 2005, she won a Cannes Film Festival Award for Best Actress for her performance in the film Free Zone.
 She has also received four Ophir Award nominations.

 Early and personal life

 Laszlo was born in Jaffa, Tel Aviv to a family of Ashkenazi Jewish descent.
 Her parents were Holocaust survivors who were born in Poland.

-In 1972–1973, she served in the Israel Defense Forces Southern Command's musical troupe.
-Around those years she was in a relationship with Israeli pop-star Svika Pick.
+In 1972–1973, she served in the Southern Command Band.

 She met her first husband, Israeli media proprietor Aviv Giladi, on the set of Uri Zohar's Save The Lifeguard.
 The two proceeded to work together on various stage productions and eventually got married in 1979.

 Laszlo has two sons from her first marriage – Ben and Ithamar.
 Her eldest, Ben Giladi, is a film and television producer.
 Her daughter-in-law is Israeli actress and filmmaker Romi Aboulafia, with whom she frequently collaborates.

 Laszlo married and divorced businessman Benny Bloch.